 Services at the Wendell Johnson Speech & Hearing Clinic

-Do you or someone close to you have a diagnosed or suspected communication disorder?
+Do you or someone close to you have a suspected or diagnosed communication disorder?
 Referrals to the Wendell Johnson Speech and Hearing Center can be made by audiologists, speech-language-pathologists, educators, physicians or through self-referrals.
-Current assessment information is important for planning treatment.
-It is helpful to have recent assessments and treatment plans forwarded before your scheduled appointment.
-However, if current data is not available, assessments can be scheduled at this clinic.
+If you have a current assessment (diagnosis), it helps us plan treatment; please forward a current assessment and any suggested treatment plan before your scheduled appointment.
+However, if those are not available, diagnostic appointments with appropriate testing can be scheduled at the clinic.

 Payment of services

 The Wendell Johnson Speech and Hearing Clinic submits claims to:

 - Accountable Health Plans

 - Focus Health/Oxiant

 - Prime Health Services

 - United Healthcare Plan of the River Valley